ImStaked/Unbelievable-Story-Blog/_posts/casper.md

 I started working with them to help with the Zugg 500 test network.
 Zugg, Switzerland seems to be where alot of the money either went or came from.
 They had me submit a resume and everything.
 It turns out they didn't want to hire me after they found out who I was.
 That didn't prevent them from working with me.
 They were supposed to pay me 377,000 CSPR tokens when mainnet was started but I was never paid.

-Casper labs had an office located at 25 1st St Fl 2, Cambridge, Massachusetts, 02141.
+Casper labs had an office located in [Cambridge, Massachusetts](https://www.zoominfo.com/c/casperlabs/464535978).
 After some research I found that the building is connected to the Oxford Group.
 The oxford people are a whole other issue that I wont get into here.
 Then I find they are in Puerto Rico and Switzerland also.
 What does a business with 10 people working for it need companies located in multiple countries for?
 Also since they started in Massachusetts we can be almost certain Elizebeth Warren was helping them.

 They received money from [Terren Peizer](https://en.wikipedia.org/wiki/Terren_Peizer) who is now in jail on the first of its kind case from the SEC.
 You can read about it here.
 [Insider Trading Sentence former Protege of Michael Milken](https://nypost.com/2025/06/23/business/terren-peizer-protege-of-michael-milken-gets-3-1-2-years-prison-for-insider-trading/).